 Focusing on physical closure of the mine and aftercare of the site, a best practice mine closure plan has been implemented to fully address regulatory authority permit requirements.

-The mine back-filled worked-out area, and then compacted the fill, so that the workings and their hanging walls remain supported.
+The mine back-filled the worked-out area, and then compacted the fill, so that the workings and their hanging walls remain supported.
 This has been verified by independent, external experts and the mine, who have also signed off on allowing the complete re-watering of the workings.

 All underground equipment has been removed along with potentially hazardous oils and other products.
 Removal of the underground pumps was carefully managed so that the majority of pumping equipment was drawn to surface before the rise in underground water levels rendered this impossible.
 All surface equipment and underground has been sold, with a large proportion being exported to mines abroad.

-The re-watering or controlled flooding of the underground workings is progressing better than expected and we are ahead of schedule for ground-water recovery in the locality.
-Re-watering will mean that wells that were previously impacted by the mine will return and be able to provide potable water.
-Already in progress is the natural segregation of salts from the interaction of saline water with sulphide ore remnants.
-These salts are sinking to the footwall, creating an overlying layer of pure water – a chemocline -- with metal sulphates precipitating out of the water body as anoxic and anaerobic become established.
+Groundwater monitoring around the area of the orebodies has demonstrated that the natural segregation of salts from the interaction of saline water with sulphide ore remnants has occurred.
+These salts are sinking to the footwall, creating an overlying layer of pure water – a chemocline -- with metal sulphates precipitating out of the water body as anoxic and anaerobic conditions become established.
 The group water scheme established by the Lisheen Mine is amongst the best in the country and will continue to provide close to 2 million litres of potable water for the local communities.

 Access to Lisheen’s underground workings has been through 12 vertical surface shafts as well as through the mine’s main portal and decline.
-The shafts have been filled by loading boulders of various sizes into them, topped by solid concreate plugs reinforced with steel rebar.
-The surfaces left behind are perfectly level and covered with soil and planted with grass.
+The shafts have been filled by loading boulders into them, topped by solid concreate plugs reinforced with steel rebar.
+The surfaces left behind have been levelled and are covered with soil and planted with grass.

 Lisheen’s tailings deposition facility has been carefully designed and managed since the mine’s inception in anticipation of the eventual need to restore its site to agricultural use.
-This is now in progress with the site fully stabilised and dried.
-Rehabilitation was started by covering the entire surface with a geotextile material on top of which is laid a 700mm layer of limestone, itself covered by a 300m layer of soil.
+This is now complete with the site fully stabilised and dried.
+Rehabilitation was started by covering the entire surface with a geotextile material on top of which was laid a 700mm layer of limestone, itself covered by a 300m layer of soil.

 Detailed cross section of the engineered closure design for the vent shafts.
 The diagram clearly depicts the different layering of materials (rock and concrete) used to seal the vent shafts including the top concrete lintel keyed into the raised bore foundation.